-Prerequisite(s): ENG 115 or ENG 120, or C+ in ENG 060 or 098, or B in Provincial English 12 or English placement test, or LPI-Level 5 (and minimum [SS] 50%, [EU] 50%, [RC] 65% sub scores).
+Prerequisite(s): ENG 115 or ENG 120, or C+ in ENG 060 or 098, or B in Provincial English 12 or English placement test, or LPI-Level 5 (and minimum [SS] 50%, [RC] 65% sub scores).
 Students taking a literature/composition combination of courses are encouraged to enrol in ENG 115 before 120 or 121

-ENG 125 Composition & Indigenous Literature I Distance (D), 3 credits, T
+ENG 125 Composition & Indigenous Literature I

 ENG 125 provides a review of grammar, instruction in essay writing, and an introduction to literature written by First Nations authors.
 This course offers an alternative to the traditional first year English course.
-The materials include stories from the oral tradition, personal narratives, audio-taped interviews, and modern short stories.
+The materials include stories from the oral tradition, personal narratives, audiotaped interviews, and modern short stories.
 Like other first year courses, the assignments focus on analyzing material, organizing ideas, and expressing them in clear prose following correct procedures for documenting and presenting research.